The Day the Earth Moved

 But what if the center is not you?

 What if God is the center, and your faith orbits around His sovereign choice?
-What if you were chosen before the foundation of the world?
+What if you were chosen before the creation of the world?
 What if the Spirit has already drawn you, already illuminated you, already granted you faith as a gift?
 What if your salvation doesn't rest on your shoulders but on His?

 Suddenly, you are free.